12 Sep Les Cols Restaurant in Olot: paradise in Girona

 - The cuisine favours the “rural landscape and the seasonality“.
 I opted for the ‘Summer & Nature‘ Tasting Menu.
 There’s also the vegetarian ‘Garden & Henhouse’ Tasting Menu.

 - The menu itself is pure poetry, while the experience is accompanied to music selected by a local music teacher and friend of Fina’s – I picked out the dulcet tones of the mediaeval music for which Catalonia is so famous.

 - The dining room overlooks the orchard, where hens scratch, peck and strut – as calming as watching flowing water.

 Wine pause at Les Cols

-For the first part of my meal, the suggestion was Ekam by Castell d’Encus, a Riesling with a touch of Albariño with noble rot, that fungi beloved by winemakers looking for fuller flavour and a more intense sweetness (but not enough in this case to make the wine sweet).
+First I had a glass of Ekam by Castell d’Encus, at 1,000 metres in the Pyrenees.
+The wine is a Riesling with a touch of Albariño with noble rot, the fungi beloved by winemakers looking for more intense flavour.

 I then went on to a glass of SantBru 2015, from the Monsant Denominació d’Origen, just south of its more famous neighbour, Priorat.
 A blend of Syrah, Cariñena and Garnacha Tinta.